Give2Peer/g2p-client-android/README.md

 A version for the alpha community, released privately on Google Play.

-This version was available by invitation only.
+This major version is available by invitation only.

 - [x] Feature: display item details in a crude popup window.
 - [x] BugHunt: support for images shared through browser downloads and others.